awsdocs/aws-lambda-developer-guide/doc_source/limits.md

 | South America \(São Paulo\) | 500 |

 **Note**
 If the default **Immediate Concurrency Increase** value is not sufficient to accommodate the traffic surge, AWS Lambda will continue to increase the number of concurrent function executions by **500 per minute** until your account safety limit has been reached or the number of concurrently executing functions is sufficient to successfully process the increased load\.
-Some event sources, such as Amazon Simple Queue Service, DynamoDB or Amazon Kinesis may have their own scaling limitations\.
 For more information, see [Understanding Scaling Behavior](scaling.md)\.

 **To request a limit increase for concurrent executions:**